How to prune fruit trees in just 5 easy steps

-When and how to prune fruit trees it is an important question for fruit gardening .
-Pruning and training are one of the important intercultural operation for fruit plant to obtain maximum production.
-They have string effect on the proper growth of fruit plants.
-We can control the function and direction of plant growth by them.
+When and how to prune fruit trees it is an important question for fruit gardening.
+Pruning and training are one of the important intercultural operations for fruit trees to obtain maximum production.
+They have strong effect on the proper growth of fruit trees.
+We can control the function and direction of plant growth by pruning and training.

 - 1 Rules of pruning